apptainer/apptainer-userdocs/gpu.rst

    $ export NVIDIA_VISIBLE_DEVICES=MIG-GPU-5c89852c-d268-c3f3-1b07-005d5ae1dc3f/7/0

-{Singularity} does not configure MIG partitions.
+{Project} does not configure MIG partitions.
 It is expected that these would be statically configured by the system administrator, or setup dynamically by a job scheduler / workflow system according to the requirements of the job.